 Well, how long you need to wait to make money blogging comes down to a few things, these are:

 - Your traffic.

 - Your monetization method.

 - Your offer

 Allow me to explain…

-Just like an offline business will not make money if nobody ever visits it, the same it is with a blog (you may actually want to think of your blog as a business not as a hobby for better results).
+Just like an offline business will never make money if nobody ever visits it, the same thing goes for a blog (you may want to think of your blog as a business not as a hobby for better results).

-If you have 10 people a day coming in, you may make some money – but it won’t be a lot.
+If you have ten people a day coming in, you may make some money – but it won’t be a lot.

 If you have 1000 people a day visiting your website – I’d be shocked if you don’t make money (although as I said, it is possible and it does happen when the quality of traffic is pretty much useless).

 Your quality of traffic: